Korg Kronos: Other capabilities

-There are 61-, 73-, and 88-key versions of the Kronos, with the latter two employing graded hammer action keys, and the former synth action keys.
+The Kronos is available in several keyboard configurations.
+The standard lineup consists of 61-key, 73-key, and 88-key models.
+The 73-key and 88-key versions feature a weighted, graded hammer action keyboard, while the 61-key version utilizes a semi-weighted synth action.
+In 2017, Korg released the Kronos LS, a variant of the Kronos 2 that replaces the heavier hammer action with a light-touch keyboard, reducing the overall weight of the instrument by 14 pounds (6.3 kg) compared to the standard 88-key version.

 The Kronos has a 16-track MIDI sequencer combined with a 16-track 24-bit audio recorder.
 The recorder can record up to four tracks simultaneously.

 197 effect types are available.
 They can be applied as 16 internal effects, 12 insert effects, 2 master effects, & 2 total effects.
 In addition to these effects, a separate 3-band EQ for each track is available.

 Kronos features the Kay Algorithmic Realtime Music Architecture, or KARMA, a complex arpeggiator that generates complex musical phrases in realtime based on the input of a performer.
 KARMA was developed by Stephen Kay and first appeared in the Korg KARMA keyboard workstation.

 Kronos is capable of sampling audio and has full sample editing functionality.
 Sample import and export are supported.
 Import sample formats supported include Korg, Akai, SoundFont, WAV and AIFF files.

 Kronos sounds can be computer edited using Kronos editor software.
 Kronos can also be integrated within a computer digital audio workstation as a software plug-in.